dkarvounaris/PHPStorm-CC-PrestaShop/README.md

 - Clone this repository into it's own folder.
 - In your PHPStorm Project, go in File|Settings|PHP
 - Click the '+' and add the folder to your project.
+- If you work on a Prestashop module and have added a PrestaShop copy in 'Includes' too, make sure it is added after this one.
+This will avoid that classes like the ones in the profiling directory are selected wrongly for autocompletion.

 #### Pros:
 - No extra steps ever to take.
 Just set and forget.
 - Will automatically look up a class here, when there is no other override in your project.
 - Will appear in your project view only under "External Libraries", separate from your project files.
 - Will not be searched as part of your project.
+- You get less "Multiple declarations" warnings (see below).

 #### Cons:
 - None